BrianSturgis/functionalProgramming/README.md

 - Dependencies are managed with npm.
 - Webpack is used to lint, bundle, and process code.

-## Stretch Goals
-- The output is formatted inside of a snarky paragraph and would rather it have the tone of a robot.
-I was listening to Bill Burr the Comedian and his snarky personality heavily influenced the content choice.
-- A UI for the application that has css styling.
-- Will return the date of a user's next birthday on each planet.
-- Will return the age Keith Richards will be in dog years on the planet Jupiter in 2073.
-- It will assume that the average lifespan of a mayfly is 5 minutes, then determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun.

 ## Known Bugs
 none as of yet but don't fret as there will be.